- Page 1Moto G5 (2017)

-It also makes the least impact of just about any Moto G to date, though, so if you find a Moto G4 at a bargain price you should consider that too.
+It does, however, make the least impact of just about any Moto G to date, though, so if you find a Moto G4 at a bargain price you should consider that too.
 There’s little progress here, and a few minor downgrades.

 Don’t feel the need to hesitate if you just want a good phone you can pick up on the high street and can’t find the Moto G4 anymore, though.